outdreamer/build-a-cure/docs/tasks/vectorize_info_problem.md

           - calculate the contribution of that space in another space where it would contribute to those difference types
           - find a space where both the non-contributing vector space and the contributing vector space can be differentiated & calculate it there

+    - example of mapping math to meaning formats
-    - example of structural math info formats according to intent to calculate linguistic operations (solve info problems)
+      - structural math info formats according to intent to calculate semantic operations (solve info problems)
         - add to shape definition routes with matching intents supported by each
           - adjacent intents use the objects directly stated in the definition route:
             - endpoint alignment
               - adjacent intents associated with this format:
                 - use endpoints & rotation/shifting transforms to build a shape
                 - complete a shape using a line and an 'align endpoint' function
                 - store just endpoint & alignment info
                 - use an angle determining function to provide input to an alignment function
                 - keep coordinate info intact after transform
                 - track changes within space using endpoint/line coordinate changes
                 - use core structure (line, angle) as a building block
             - coordinates of one corner & side length
             - side count & angle
-      - these intents can be mapped to language
+        - these intents can be mapped to meaning
           - "align endpoints" = "connect" (such as in the case of "connect a line to a shape missing one line to be completed")

-      - once mapped to language, it is clearer how these structures can be used to calculate other metrics
+        - once mapped to meaning, it is clearer how these structures can be used to calculate other metrics
           - in the "connect a line with a shape to complete a shape" case, its good if we already stored info as coordinates & lines, bc then we can adjacently pick a line & place it in the right position to complete the shape, by aligning coordinates of endpoints
           - this structure can be applied to info problems
             - testing for obviousness of an argument:
               - 'obvious' math structure definition route:
                 - if an argument can be made by connecting a line to complete a shape, that's an "adjacent" change, and it can be considered obvious using this math structural definition route

-      - another example:
+      - another example, in reverse (meaning to math)
         - relevance: info that is useful for a defined/structured input intent
           - implied in this definition, specifically the 'defined' part, where the structure of the input intent definition determines what can fit it, is the concept of 'focus', which has a 'filter' structure, meaning only some info will be relevant to the input intent, and other info needs to have the filter definition structure applied
+          - so any implementation of a relevance testing function will incorporate a filter structure or an equivalent substitute

     - example of a vertex of a structure, like vertex vectors
       - the integrating structure organizing these structure formats (alternate, identifying) of a structure (vector) forms a complete description of a vertex, which can be indexed on a vertex vector space